Warning Norfolk schools for key worker children during coronavirus may not all be open for Monday

 There was frustration the government did not confirm the list of those workers - which includes health and social care workers, police, farmers, social workers, firefighters and supermarket delivery drivers - until late on Thursday night.

-That has hampered the planning by Norfolk County Council and schools for how many pupils will still be heading into the classroom.
+That has hampered the planning by Norfolk County Council and the county’s 422 schools for how many pupils will still be heading into the classroom.

 But Sara Tough, executive director of children’s services, said: “I pay tribute to the children’s services staff who have worked overnight to produce an electronic form and letter to schools regarding key workers, which we’re updating now we’ve received the government guidance this morning.